onemorebsmith/kaspa-stratum-bridge/README.md

 ## Docker All-in-one

-Note: This does requires that docker is installed.
+Note: This requires that docker is installed.

-`docker compose -f docker-compose-all.yml up -d` will run the bridge with default settings.
+`docker compose -f docker-compose-all-src.yml up -d` [^1] will run the bridge with default settings.
 This assumes a local kaspad node with default port settings and exposes port 5555 to incoming stratum connections.

+[^1]: This command builds the bridge component from source, rather than the previous behavior of pulling down a pre-built image.
+You may still use the pre-built image by replacing 'docker-compose-all-src.yml' with 'docker-compose-all.yml', but it is not guaranteed to be up to date, so compiling from source is the better alternative.

 This also spins up a local prometheus and grafana instance that gather stats and host the metrics dashboard.
 Once the services are up and running you can view the dashboard using `http://127.0.0.1:3000/d/x7cE7G74k/monitoring`